North Country Earth Action

 longstanding tradition of government agencies and departments approving

-corporate projects over the health and safety of citizens.
-The coalition
+corporate projects over the health and safety of citizens:

-regardless of the color of their skin, ZIP code, or how much money they
+regardless of the color of skin, ZIP code, or how much money a person makes they

-have — has the right to clean air and clean water and a healthful
+have the right to clean air and clean water and a healthful

 environment.
 It puts these rights in front of every decision the